SophieMcGee/brick_heroes/README.md

 3. GitHub will create a copy of the repository under your account, which you can clone and modify freely.

 The Brick Heroes platform is successfully deployed using Heroku with a PostgreSQL database and Cloudinary for media storage.
 By following these steps, you can either clone the project for local development or deploy your own version on Heroku.

+# Testing

+Extensive testing was completed both during the development and post development phase with detailed results available to view [here](/testing.md)